 Provide support for local and regional efforts to adopt and implement a "Complete Streets" approach to create neighborhoods, village centers and city streets that safely accommodate all modes of transportation.
-To implement the goals and objectives of the Massachusetts Bicycle Plan, Massachusetts Pedestrian Plan, Massachusetts Safe Routes to School Program and Regional Transportation Plan to promote healthy transportation options such as walking and bicycling.
+To implement the goals and objectives of the Massachusetts Bicycle Plan, Massachusetts Pedestrian Plan, Massachusetts Safe Routes to School Program (dashboard) and Regional Transportation Plan to promote healthy transportation options such as walking and bicycling.

 - 1. Pioneer Valley online map of existing bicycle facilities. - 2.
-Count for shared use paths and on-road bicycle lanes. - 3.
-Survey of users on the Southwick and Westfield Columbia Greenway Rail Trails. - 4.
+Count for shared use paths and on-road bicycle lanes. - Survey of users on the Southwick and Westfield Columbia Greenway Rail Trails. - 4.
 Assessment of metrics for potential bicycle use. - 5.
 Bike Commute Week activities since 1999

-- 1. Work with MassDOT and the JTC's Bicycle, Pedestrian, and Complete Streets subcommittee to identify bicycle and pedestrian count locations in FY 2022. - 2.
-Work with the JTC's Bicycle, Pedestrian, and Complete Streets subcommittee to ensure consistency with the RTP, implement sustainable transportation strategies and continue the regional on-road bicycle lane counting program. - 3.
-Develop and implement a survey of users of Valley Bike, the region's bike share resource. - 4.
-Assist local communities in efforts related to Complete Streets policy initiatives, projects and the development of Prioritization Plans. - 5.
-Participate in the Massachusetts Statewide Bicycle Advisory Board. - 6.
-Participate in Valley BikeShare Committee meetings. - 7.
-Identify pedestrian crossings that could benefit from enhancements and improvements.
-PVPC will utilize MassDOT crash risk data and new MUTD guidance to prioritize locations for potential crossing improvements. - Work to expand the region's on-road and off-road pedestrian and bicycle network, seeking collaborations with communities and nonprofit organizations to implement new trails design and construction projects.
+- Work with MassDOT and the JTC's Bicycle, Pedestrian, and Complete Streets subcommittee to identify bicycle and pedestrian count locations in FY 2022. - Work with the JTC's Bicycle, Pedestrian, and Complete Streets subcommittee to ensure consistency with the RTP, implement sustainable transportation strategies and continue the regional onroad bicycle lane counting program. - 3.
+Develop and implement a survey of users of Valley Bike, the region's bike share resource.
+September 2022. - 4.
+Assist local communities in efforts related to Complete Streets policy initiatives, projects and the development of Prioritization Plans.
+Ongoing task. - Participate in the Massachusetts Statewide Bicycle Advisory Board.
+Ongoing task. - 6.
+Participate in Valley BikeShare Committee meetings.
+Ongoing task. - Identify pedestrian crossings that could benefit from enhancements and improvements.
+PVPC will utilize MassDOT crash risk data and new MUTD guidance to prioritize locations for potential crossing improvements.
+August 2022. - Work to expand the region's on-road and off-road pedestrian and bicycle network, seeking collaborations with communities and nonprofit organizations to implement new trails design and construction projects.
 Ongoing task. - 9.
 Conduct a pedestrian safety study along Main and State Streets in the Town of Monson.
-The safety study would focus on existing access from Monson's Housing Authority property on State Street to the Main Street area.
+The safety study was requested by the town and would focus on existing access from Monson's Housing Authority property on State Street to the Main Street area.
 Currently, mobility limited individuals must navigate their wheelchairs in the roadway on State Street due to limited accessible sidewalks.
-A series of recommendations will be developed to improve pedestrian access and safety. - 10.
-Explore the potential to develop an interactive online resource interface for the region's network of shared-use-paths.
+A series of recommendations will be developed to improve pedestrian access and safety.
+Summer 2022.

-- 11. Work with member municipalities, MassBike and MassDOT to facilitate Pioneer Valley Bike Commute Week/Bay State Bike Week which coincides with national Bike Commute Week.
+- Explore the potential to develop an interactive online resource interface for the region's network of shared-use-paths.
+Ongoing Task. - 11.
+Work with member municipalities, MassBike and MassDOT to facilitate Pioneer Valley Bike Commute Week/Bay State Bike Week which coincides with national Bike Commute Week.
 This includes identifying leaders in each community to facilitate community-specific activities and serving as liaison with MassDOT and MassBike.
 Ongoing task. - 12.
-Promote Bike Commute Week through a variety of media platforms and in close collaboration with municipal officials and communitybased organizations, assure publicity and broad promotion of Bike Commute Week activities.
-As necessary.
+Promote Bike Commute Week through a variety of media platforms and in close collaboration with municipal officials and community-based organizations, assure publicity and broad promotion of Bike Commute Week activities.
+As necessary. - 13.
+Work with the JTC Bicycle, Pedestrian, and Complete Streets subcommittee to begin development of content on the PVPC website where interested people can learn about the history, location and planned location of regional shared use paths.
+September 2022.